cwendorf/Sourcebook/R/blank-output/README.md

-## jamovi: Annotated Ouput
+## R: Blank Ouput

 ### Abstract

-This chapter is intended to facilitate the connection between standard introductory statistics concepts and their implementation in jamovi.
-It shows the output from various types of analyses, describes how to interpret the output, and shows the link between hand calculation formulas and jamovi output.
-Results derive from the examples in the previous chapter of this project.
+This chapter is used as worksheets for class problems.
+Students fill in their answers on these sheets, thus making clear the links between non-computer (“hand”) calculations and the R output.

 ### Table of Contents